 This greedy MVC algorithm is only available in unweighted mode.

-Its time complexity is O(V), i.e., very fast, if the input graph is an unweighted tree.
+Its time complexity is O(V), i.e., very fast, but only if the input graph is an unweighted tree.

 Kőnig's Theorem: From Kőnig's Theorem, the size of MVC in an unweighted bipartite graph is equal to the cardinality of the maximum matching of the bipartite graph.
 In the case of weighted bipartite graph, we can see that this theorem also holds true, with a tweak in how we construct the graph.
 In this visualization, we use a reduction to max flow problem to get the value of the MVC.